huridocs/uwazi-documentation/admin-docs/managing-settings.md

   - Always use a URL relative to your site, starting with / and skipping the [https://yoursite.com](https://yoursite.com).

+### Customise the default Library view

+All of the entities in an Uwazi collection can be viewed on demand as cards, in a table or on a map (as long as entities have an associated geolocation).
+Based on your preference, you can choose to set a default view.

+entities.

+### Change the date format

+You may change the date format, based on your preference.

+favicon.

+### Make your collection private (or public)

+If you are handling sensitive information or you just want your collection to be accessible only via login, you can toggle on the option to make the instance private.

+By activating this option, your information will not be crawled by search engines, and visitors will be prompted with a login screen when trying to access your entities.

 ### Show cookies policy on your site

 Cookies are bits of information used by some websites you visit and stored on your computer’s hard drive.
-Uwazi uses cookies to deliver an optimal experience to users.
-If you would like users to see a notification about the use of cookies on your instance, toggle on **Show Cookie Policy**.
+Uwazi uses cookies to deliver an optimal experience for users and visitors alikes.
+If you would like to display a notification about the use of cookies upon first visit to your instance, toggle on the option to **Show cookie policy**.

 ### Support non-Latin characters in property names

-Toggling this on will update non-latin languages as default languages and properties, automatically.
-In addition, the links or URLS will be updated as well.
+Toggling on the option of **Non-Latin characters support** will enhance support for non-Latin languages as default languages, specifically in the names of properties within your templates.
+This option triggers an automatic update of all properties, a process that could take several minutes and will likely change URLs to library filters.
+If you have menus or links using such URLs, you will need to update them manually afterward.

-## How to track your site's analytics
+## How to track your collection’s web analytics

-If you want to track analytics related to your collection visits, Uwazi supports both Google Analytics and Matomo.
+If you want to track analytics related to the web traffic that visits your collection, Uwazi supports both Google Analytics and Matomo.

-- Find your unique ID.
+Step 1: Find your unique ID.

   - FAQ on how to set up a [Google Analytics ID](https://support.google.com/analytics/answer/3123666?hl=en) to track website visits.

   - If you are hosting your Uwazi with HURIDOCS, we provide [Matomo Analytics](https://matomo.org/) as part of the hosting.
 Please contact us to activate your account.

-- Add this unique ID to Uwazi.
+Step 2: Navigate to the Settings area and click on Collection in the left sidebar.

+Step 3: Toggle on the option for Google Analytics or Matomo Analytics, depending on your preference, and add the unique ID.

+Step 4: Click the green **Save** button.

-## How to configure your site's mailer and forms
+## How to configure your collection's contact and submission forms

 ### Mailer configuration